How Big Do Sand Dollars Get

 • Species: Different species have different genetic predispositions for growth.
 Some are simply programmed to grow larger than others.

-• Habitat: The environment in which a sand dollar lives plays a crucial role.
+• Habitat: The environment in which a sand dollar lives is key here.
 Areas with abundant food and favorable water conditions tend to support larger individuals.

 • Food Availability: Sand dollars feed on small organic particles, algae, and plankton.
 A consistent and plentiful food supply is essential for healthy growth.